updated on 23 June 2020

 Studying any of the above subjects will enable you to learn vital core skills that you can use in a variety of different careers.

 If you are interested in becoming a lawyer, it is a good idea to study at least one facilitating subject at A level.
 Some universities may specify A-level subjects they require (for example, English literature) while others look for a broad spread of subjects, so it’s worth checking for each university you are interested in applying to.

 There are also many other rigorous and respected subjects to choose from which do not fall into the 'facilitating' category because not many university courses specifically require them.
-This gives you a bit of wiggle room to choose a subject such as religious studies/philosophy or music, if that is one of your interests.
+This gives you flexibility to choose a subject such as religious studies/philosophy or music, if that is one of your interests.

-Another point to note is the importance of achieving good grades at A level.
-Law is an intellectually demanding career and as such there are usually very high minimum academic requirements for training contract and pupillage applications - you should really be aiming for As and Bs.
-Opting for subjects that you enjoy and excel in will give you the best chance of passing with flying colours.
-This also means that it is far preferable to get As and Bs in three subjects then Bs and Cs in four, so don't give yourself too much to handle - although if you can study four subjects without your performance and enjoyment suffering, then you're a better student than the Oracle and good on you!
+Achieving good grades at A level is important if you to want to become a lawyer.
+Law is an intellectually demanding career, so law firms and barristers chambers often have very high minimum academic requirements for applicants.
+Aim for As and Bs.
+This also means that it is far preferable to get As and Bs in three subjects then Bs and Cs in four, so don't give yourself too much to handle.